pjekel/cbtree/documentation/StoreModelAPI.md

 change store items.

 ### File Store Model Restrictions ###
-When used with the FileStoreModel ***ONLY*** the functionality that query the [File Store](FileStore.md) is supported.
-You can not, for example, add items to or remove from a File Store nor can you change any of the File Store item properties deemed 'read-only'.
-In addition, the cbtree/FileStore does not accept a JSON dataset like the the dojo/data/ItemFileWriteStore does.
+When used with the FileStoreModel ***ONLY*** the functionality to query the [File Store](FileStore.md) is supported.
+You can not, for example, add items to a File Store nor can you change any of the File Store item properties deemed 'read-only'.
+The File Store does however support its own *rename()* function allowing you to rename files.

+With the addition of the FileStore, several functions have been extended to support the optional parameter *storeOnly*.
+Please refer to *fetchItemsWitchChecked()* for a detailed description of the *storeOnly* parameter.

 ### Loading the API ###
 The Store Model API is implemented as an extension to the [Store Models](StoreModels.md)